10 Safety Tips for a Perfect Family Vacation

 Create a Safety Plan

 Even though you cannot predict every possible scenario during your vacation, you should still work on a safety plan.
 Go through the plan a few times until you see that the kids understand what they are supposed to do in an emergency.
 For example, they should call you if they have a phone.
 Moreover, they can ask a police officer or other parents with children for help.
 Make sure your kids have a card with your phone number and accommodation location on it.
 You can even agree on a specific spot where you can meet if you get separated.
-Another approach is wearing bright colours or something unique that will make you recognizable.
+Another approach is wearing bright colours or something unique that will make you recognisable.

 Travelling with kids does take some preparation and research, but there is nothing better than enjoying your free time with your family knowing that you are all safe.
 So, keep these tips in mind and you should have no problems during your vacation.